ome/bioformats/docs/sphinx/developers/in-memory.rst

    :start-after: out—mapping-start
    :end-before: out—mapping-end

-The mapped filename can now be passed to initialise the writer as standard.
+The mapped filename can now be passed to initialize the writer as standard.

 .. literalinclude:: ../../../components/formats-gpl/utils/ReadWriteInMemory.java
    :language: java